CentauriSoldier/LuaEx/README.md

 ## 🅻🅸🅲🅴🅽🆂🅴

-All code is placed in the public domain except where otherwise noted using [The Unlicense](https://opensource.org/licenses/unlicense "The Unlicense").
+All code is placed in the public domain under [The Unlicense](https://opensource.org/licenses/unlicense "The Unlicense") *(except where otherwise noted)*.

+##🅲🅷🅰🅶🅴🆂 🆃🅾 🅻🆄🅰

+#### The Global Environment

+_G has been given a metatable that monitors the protected values (such as enums and constants).

+#### Custom Types

+Adding a **__type** field to any metatable and assigning a string value to it creates a custom object type.
+In order to achive this, the lua function, **type**, has been hooked.
+If you'd like to get the type of something, ignoring LuaEx's custom type feature, simply use the **rawtype** function.

 ## 🆆🅰🆁🆁🅰🅽🆃🆈
 None.
 Use at your own risk.